-• Many ethics complaints result from misunderstanding or a failure in communication.
+Many ethics complaints result from misunderstanding or a failure in communication.
 Before filing an ethics complaint, make reasonable efforts to communicate with your real estate professional or a principal broker in the firm.
-If these efforts are not fruitful, the local Board or Association of REALTORS® can share options for dispute resolution, including the procedures and forms necessary to file an ethics complaint.
-(Revised 11/15)
+If these efforts are not fruitful, the local board or association of REALTORS® can give you the procedures and forms necessary to file an ethics complaint.